 The dark pools that made up most of the springs reflected the night sky beautifully.
 Other patches gently shone with pastel hues, the earth under their surface laced with gemstones that cast a cool glow up through the rippling waters.
 Thermal vents bubbled and spat out of rugged rocks scattered around the pools, creating naturally-formed fountains that cooled the liquid to something more tolerable as it ran down them.
-These were arranged alongside carefully maintained shrubbery to offer a semblance of separation to the pools, as well as a faint sense of privacy to any students that might wish for it.
+These were arranged alongside carefully maintained shrubbery to partition the space into smaller pools, as well as offering a faint sense of privacy to any students that might wish for it.

-Lyselle was one such student.
-The baths were, like everything else in the school, wholly co-ed.
-She tried to slink in late at night to avoid having too many eyes on her, but even then there were almost always other candidates present, be it to bathe or simply fool around.
+Lyselle was one such student, feeling utterly exposed wrapped in a towel at the edge of the space.
+The baths were, like everything else in the school, wholly co-ed, which didn't help her feel any less vulnerable while present.
+She tried to slink in late at night to avoid having too many eyes on her, but even then there were almost always other candidates who equally favored the evening hours, be it to bathe or simply fool around with less company.

 She did a head count; a pair of students were exploring each others' bodies in the corner while a third watched, obviously fondling herself under the surface and being quite vocal about how that was making her feel.
-The naiad that maintained the springs was laid bare over a large stone, her feet dancing in the air as she smiled at the open affections happening nearby before glancing over and seeing Lyselle.
-She gave a sly wink and cocked her head, quietly motioning towards the back of the baths before gleefully returning her attention to the event happening beside her.
+The naiad that maintained the springs was laid bare over a large stone, a cerulean-skinned beauty with shimmering white hair.
+Their feet danced in the air as they smiled mischievously at the open affections happening nearby, clearly enjoying the show themself before glancing over and seeing Lyselle.
+The spirit gave a sly wink and cocked its head, quietly motioning towards the back of the baths before gleefully returning their attention to the events happening across from their perch.

-Lys clutched tightly to the towel she'd wrapped around her body, eyes lingering thirstily on the public display, before quickly creeping off in the direction indicated by the water spirit.
+Lys clutched tightly to the towel she'd wrapped around her body, her own eyes lingering thirstily on the public display.
+With a jolt, she shook off her mounting feelings, and quickly crept off in the direction indicated by the water spirit.